spdx/spdx-spec/chapters/2-document-creation-information.md

 The URI must be unique for the SPDX document including the specific version of the SPDX document.
 If the SPDX document is updated, thereby creating a new version, a new URI for the updated document must be used.
 There can only be one URI for an SPDX document and only one SPDX document for a given URI.

 **2.5.2** Intent: The URI provides an unambiguous mechanism for other SPDX documents to reference SPDX elements within this SPDX document.
-See section 2.6 for a description on how external documents are referenced.
+See [section 2.6](#2.6) for a description on how external documents are referenced.
 Although it is not required, the URI can be constructed in a way which provides information on how the SPDX document can be found.
 For example, the URI can be a URL referencing the SPDX document itself, if it is available on the internet.
 A best practice for creating the URI for SPDX documents available on the public internet is `http://[CreatorWebsite]/[pathToSpdx]/[DocumentName]-[UUID]` where:

 * `CreatorWebsite` is a website hosted by the creator of the document. (e.g. an SPDX document provided by SPDX would be spdx.org)
 * `PathToSpdx` is a path to where SPDX documents are stored on the website (e.g. /spdx/spdxdocs)
 * `DocumentName` is a name given to the SPDX Document itself, typically the (set of) package name(s) followed by the version. [(see section 2.4)](#2.4).
 * `UUID` is a [universally unique identifier][URI].
 The UUID could be a version 4 random UUID which can be generated from the [Online UUID Generator][uuid-gen] or a version 5 UUID generated from a sha1 checksum known to be unique for this specific SPDX document version.
-* If the creator does not own their own website, a default SPDX CreatorWebsite and PathToSpdx can be used 'spdx.org/spdxdocs'.
+* If the creator does not own their own website, a default SPDX CreatorWebsite and PathToSpdx can be used `spdx.org/spdxdocs`.
 Note that the SPDX documents are not currently stored or accessible on this website.
 The URI is only used to create a unique ID following the above conventions.

 Note that the URI does not have to be accessible.
 It is only intended to provide a unique ID.
 In many cases, the URI will point to a web accessible document, but this should not be assumed to be the case.